daliworks/sensorjs-gems5200/README.md

 # sensorjs-gems5200
-The Sensor.js module for nTek System gems5200
+The Sensor.js module for NTEKSYS gems5200